max-su-2019/CombatPathingRevolution/doc/en/Developers Guidelines of CPR.md

 *  **CPR_OuterRadiusMid**: float variable, it value represents the medimum inner radius value that the actor identify during pathing.
 The variable value should be greater than **CPR_InnerRadiusMid** and **CPR_OuterRadiusMin**.
 *  **CPR_OuterRadiusMax**: float variable, it value represents the maximum inner radius value that the actor identify during pathing.
 The variable value should be greater than **CPR_InnerRadiusMax** and **CPR_OuterRadiusMid**.

-The formula to get the real combat radius value is as following:
+The formula to get the real combat advance radius value is as following:

 * If NPC want make offensive:
 ```